Team collaboration background

 Research and GIS Specialist

 Carol Kiarie is a Research and GIS Specialist with over ten years of experience in geospatial analysis and climate-resilient development in East Africa.
 She works at the intersection of spatial data, urban planning, and environmental management, producing data-driven insights for policy and decision-making.
 Her expertise includes spatio-temporal analysis of land use and vegetation, urban expansion modelling, and the integration of environmental and health indicators.
+She has collaborated with international research institutions, government agencies, and development partners.
+Carol has strong technical skills in GIS, remote sensing, and spatial modelling and is actively engaged in environmental and climate policy networks across the region.

 Hannah Kinuthia, Lecturer